hashicorp/terraform/website/source/docs/providers/circonus/r/check.html.markdown

 * `postgresql` - (Optional) A PostgreSQL check.
 See below for details on how to configure the `postgresql` check.

-* `metric` - (Required) A list of one or more `metric` configurations.
-All metrics obtained from this check instance will be available as individual metric streams.
-See below for a list of supported `metric` attrbutes.

 * `statsd` - (Optional) A statsd check.
 See below for details on how to configure the `statsd` check.